KeioAIConsortium/iris/README.md

   - [ ] renames (on same node)?
   - [ ] moves (to another node)?
   - [ ] etc?
+- [ ] Discover how many containers are currently available
 - [ ] Give GPUs on request
 - [ ] Show how many GPUs are currently available via HTTP API